jupyterlite/jupyterlite/docs/howto/configure/workspaces.md

 any user changes being saved in browser storage.

-Adding more workspaces allows for different techniques for loading, and can be used to link to different confections of files.
+Adding more workspaces allows for different techniques for loading, and can be used to link to different collections of files.

 ## Workspace Files